olle/talk-query-response/README.md

 In most cases this would mean that Query-Consumers handle queries which they are capable of providing responses for.

-_Please note that the Query/Response protocol does not protect against Query-Consumers with harmful intent.
+_Please note that the Query/Response pattern does not protect against Query-Consumers with harmful intent.
 Implementations should consider issues like security, encryption and trust as extensions to it._